Kamouraska (film): Production

+Jutra's first cut of the film was three hours and forty minutes long and his second cut was two hours and thirty minutes long.
+Renée Lichtig replaced him as editor and Jutra praised her work.

 Release

 The film was previewed in Kamouraska, Quebec, and premiered at Théâtre Saint-Denis in Montreal on 29 March 1973.
 It was distributed by France Film in Quebec and New Line Cinema in Europe.
 The Death of a Lumberjack was selected over Kamouraska as Canada's submission to the 1973 Cannes Film Festival, but was shown at Cannes through a special screening by the French Association of Film Critics.
 It was the first time the organization held a special screening since its showing of Hiroshima mon amour in 1959.

 The television rights to the film were sold to the Canadian Broadcasting Corporation for $100,000, the highest amount for a Canadian film at that time.
 It was shown by the CBC on 6 September 1980.
 The theatrical version of the film was 124 minutes while the 1983 television version was 173 minutes.

 Reception

 The film was unsuccessful at the box office.
 The film was poorly reviewed by critics.
 Henry Herx gave it a mixed review in his Family Guide to Movies on Video: "[T]he movie captures a vanished era, has excellent acting and the beauty of its settings[,] but its story of hot passion in a cold climate is heavily melodramatic."
 Vincent Canby, writing in The New York Times, stated that the actors were not "able to give emotional urgency to material that depends so heavily on our believing in these characters and sharing their sense of sin and guilt".

-The film won multiple awards at the Canadian Film Awards, but Geneviève Bujold was the only person from Quebec to accept an award.
+The film won multiple awards at the Canadian Film Awards, but Bujold was the only person from Quebec to accept an award.